 The campaign continued with the launch of The Weeknd music pack in a sci-fi-genre music video directed by Christian Bresslaur, featuring original artwork by Robert Beatty, the artist behind the Weeknd's own album artwork.
 To reach The Weeknd's millions of followers, we targeted them with an influencer-driven social blitz dubbed The Weeknd Weekend, in which the fans had the chance to win a Quest headset by testing their knowledge of The Weeknd trivia.

 Next, we launched the Rock Mixtape music pack, featuring some of the most beloved songs of all time, with Beat Saber's first fully animated campaign.
-To do justice to the range of featured artists, including Nirvana and Guns n’ Roses, we built on timeless rock iconography and evolved it to fit with the Beat Saber brand.
+To do justice to the range of featured artists, including Nirvana and Guns n’ Roses, we evolved timeless rock iconography to fit with the Beat Saber brand.

 Meanwhile, the SpecialGuest team was keeping the conversation going on Beat Saber's own social channels, tapping into music and internet culture to grow Beat Saber’s relevance and following off-platform.
 In addition to the Lizzo video being Beat Saber's most viewed Instagram reel, we doubled their following on TikTok.